 The ASRC publicly lists the emergency phone number of the Virginia Department of Emergency Services (DES) as its primary emergency phone number (804-323-2300).
-At any hour of day or night, this phone number will reach a Duty Officer at the Virginia DES Emergency Operations Center (EDC) at Richmond, Virginia, who will note the caller's name, phone number, and type of problem on an ASRC Mission Alert Form (MAF); he then assures this Complainant that he will be contacted by the ASRC in a few minutes.
-The Duty Officer then contacts University of Virginia Emergency Medical Communications Center (UVA MEDCOM) dispatcher, who notes the information on his own Mission Alert Form, and then uses a paging system to alert members of the ASRC's Blue Ridge Mountain Rescue Group (BRMRG); one of these members becomes the ASRC Alert Officer (AO).
+At any hour of day or night, this phone number will reach a watch officer at the Virginia DES Emergency Operations Center (EOC) at Richmond, Virginia, who will note the caller's name, phone number, and type of problem on an ASRC Mission Alert Form (MAF); he then assures this Complainant that he will be contacted by the ASRC in a few minutes.
+The watch officer then contacts University of Virginia Emergency Medical Communications Center (UVA MEDCOM) dispatcher (804-924-5805/-9287), who notes the information on his own Mission Alert Form, and then uses a paging system to alert members of the ASRC's Blue Ridge Mountain Rescue Group (BRMRG); the first of these members to call in to MEDCOM becomes to ASRC Alert Officer (AO) and contacts the DES watch officer for information on the request.
 (If for any reason the paging system does not work, the UVA MEDCOM dispatcher calls down an Alert Officer List (AO List) until he reaches an Alert Officer.)
-DES will generally continue to provide the ASRC with communications and coordination support throughout the mission, and the ASRC IC will keep the DES up to date on the mission's progress.
-Through a cooperative agreement, all search and rescue (SAR) organizations in the Virginia Search and Rescue Council are notified whenever the ASRC is participating in a mission.
+The DES will generally continue to provide the ASRC with communications and coordination support throughout the mission, and the ASRC IC will keep the DES up to date on the mission's progress.
+Through a cooperative agreement, all search and rescue (SAR) organizations in the Virginia Search and Rescue Council are automatically notified by the Virginia DES whenever the ASRC is participating in a mission.